WAC Clearinghouse Writing Guide

 Designing Documents: Using Illustrations

-Whether writing for a scientific, technical, or business journal, plan your illustrations before you begin writing: It will reduce your narrative.
+Whether writing for a scientific, technical, or business journal, plan your illustrations before you begin writing: it will reduce your narrative.
 Then write around your illustrations, or better yet, let the illustrations carry the message.
 Consider the following when preparing illustrations:

 • Communication Approach